COVESA/ifex/README.md

 without the need for template-include or template-inheritance features, but those features in jinja2 are still available if they are needed.

-gen() is an overloaded function that can be called in two ways.
-(Of course, python does not directly support overloading, except through tricks like the module named multipledispatch and decorators).
-But with dynamic types and evaluating the passed parameters in run-time it is possible to get this effect.
-So just consider gen() to have two alternative function signatures as
-follows:

-1. Specifying the data type (node type) which can be any named subclass to the AST node type.
-I.e. nodetype is the _class name_, not the node itself
-This usage will use whatever default template was set up for that node type:
+gen() can be called with just the node (evaluating the passed parameter type at run-time) or by explicitly stating a template:

+1. Providing the node reference only.
 ```
-def gen(node : AST, nodetype)
+def gen(node : AST)
 example use:
  gen(node, Method)
  gen(anothernode, Type)

 ```
-nodetype shall be the exact *class name*, i.e. any subclass of the AST class (see vsc_parser.py)
+This variant will dynamically determine the node type (a subclass of AST) and generate using the predetermined template for that node type.

-2. Alternative usage which overrides the default template.
-In this case, the node type is not required.
+2. Providing the node and a specific template.
+The default template for the node type is not used.
+The specified template is used instead.
 ```
 def gen(node : AST, templatename : str)
 example use: